Uncertainty Maximization in Partially Observable Domains: A Cognitive Perspective: POMP as Perception Mechanism

 \subsection{Pioneering approaches}

-One of the first \textit{computational} perspectives on \textit{vision} in general was given in the late 70ies by David Marr~\cite{marr1976early,marr1982vision}.
+One of the first \textit{computational} perspectives on perception was concerned about its most dominant and entropy rich modality: vision as formulated in the late 70ies by David Marr~\cite{marr1976early,marr1982vision}.
 These works postulate a theory of early visual computational processing that has inspired some of the pioneering works~\cite{agre1987pengi,agre1988dynamic} dealing with the problem of computational perception as an important component of artificial learning agents.
 Marr's work set a theoretical base for the principle of what Agre and Chapman called \textit{deictic representation} by postulating that the first operation on a perceived raw image is to transform it into a more simple, but entropy rich, description of the way its intensities \textit{change} over the visual field, as opposed to a description of the intensities themselves~\cite{marr1976early,marr1982vision}.
 This \textit{primal sketch}, as he coined it, provides a description of significantly reduced size that is still able to preserve the important information required for image analysis.
-The importance of the Agre and Chapman \textit{deictic} approach~\cite{agre1987pengi,agre1988dynamic} from the perspective of the here proposed work lies in its architecture: the \textit{crisp} distinction between the \textit{visual perception} system and the \textit{central} system (i.e. the learning algorithm).
+The importance of the Agre and Chapman \textit{deictic} approach~\cite{agre1987pengi,agre1988dynamic} from the perspective of the here proposed work lies in its architecture: the \textit{crisp} distinction between the \textit{ perception} system and the \textit{central} system (i.e. the learning algorithm).
 The \textit{visual} system thus takes the \textit{deictic} burden: at any given moment, the agent's representation should actively register only the features or information that are relevant to the goal and \textit{ignore} the rest.
-This architectural modularity allows the \textit{central} system in~\cite{agre1987pengi,agre1988dynamic} to be implemented in a rather simple way without the complexity of a pattern matcher or similiar computationaly demanding processes as the \textit{deictic} process permits it to generalize over functionally and indexically identical states of the environment by simply \textit{not bringing in} the \textit{redundant} distinctions among them.
+This architectural modularity allows the \textit{central} system in~\cite{agre1987pengi,agre1988dynamic} to be implemented in a rather simple way without the complexity of a pattern matcher or similiar computationaly demanding processes; the \textit{deictic} process enables generalization over functionally and indexically identical states of the environment by simply \textit{not bringing in} the \textit{redundant} distinctions among them.

 Later work of Ballard et. al~\cite{ballard1997deictic,hayhoe1997task} put the \textit{deictic} principle of~\cite{agre1987pengi,agre1988dynamic} into the broad context of visual processing of biological systems suggesting that the human visual representations are \textit{limited} and \textit{task dependent}. \cite{ballard1997deictic,hayhoe1997task} further postulate that the superior human performance in visual perception can be attributed to the sequence of constraining \textit{deictic} processes based on a limited amount of primitive operations supporting the notion that a human working memory is limited in its capacity and computational processing ability~\cite{broadbent19581958,baddeley1992working,salway1995visuospatial}.